Twisted

 Most fabrics are made with ordinary yarn twisted.
 This is the amount necessary to hold the fibers close enough together to prevent them from slipping apart.
 Thus gives strength to the yarn.

-The number of twists per inch can measure the number of twists.
+The number of twists per inch is measured by the number of twists per inch.

-Low twisted – 0 to 3 twisted per inch
+Low twisted – 0 to 3 twists per inch

-Ordinary twisted – 4 to 7 twisted per inch
+Ordinary twist - 4 to 7 twists per inch

 High twisted – 8 to 12 twisted per inch